Where the Desert Meets the Sea: Mauritania

 Day 6

 We will head back towards the Adrar plateau, eventually arriving at the regional capital of Atar.
 Once an important stop on the Paris Dakar Rally, the town of Atar remains the gateway to the north of the country.
-We will have lunch here at a local family home before we head back into the desert for a bivouac as we ready ourselves for a ride on the Iron Ore train.
+We will have lunch here at a local family home before we head back into the desert for a bivouac as we ready ourselves for a visit to Africa’s largest monolith, a stone’s throw from the border of Western Sahara and right next to the track that carries the iron ore train from Zouerat all the way to the coast.

 Final Adventures